PRETgroup/easy-rv/README.md

 +-------+                +------------+
 ```

-In our case, we can compile our policies to either *C* or *Verilog* code.
+In our case, we can compile our policies to C code.

 The C monitors are designed to be composed with your software in a system such as a microcontroller or an Arduino.

 However, software monitors cannot by their nature monitor the behaviour of the hardware that they run upon.
-So, in this case you may want to build your monitor to Verilog, and then compose your microcontroller with custom hardware (such as on an FPGA or ASIC) to ensure system correctness.
+Later versions of this tool will support building monitors to Verilog, so that you may compose your microcontroller with custom hardware (such as on an FPGA or ASIC) to ensure system correctness.

 ## Build instructions